ietf-wg-cellar/matroska-specification/subtitles.md

 #### Cue Block 3

-The following XML depicts the nested elements of a `BlockGroup` element with of the third WebVTT cue block.
+The following XML depicts the nested elements of a `BlockGroup` element with of the third `WebVTT cue block`.
 The last line feed character (U+0x000a) is stripped.

-The `BlockAddition` content ends with an empty line as there is no WebVTT cue identifier and there were no WebVTT comment block.
+The `BlockAddition` content ends with an empty line as there is no `WebVTT cue identifier` and there were no `WebVTT comment block`.

 ```xml
 <BlockGroup>